Extraordinary people like you, me, the curious, the handyman, DIY’er or hobbyist.

 Completing Your MIG Welding Electrical Circuit

 I’ve covered the power input, now to look at the other side of the electrical circuit.

 The work clamp, usually made of electricity conducting metal.
 Is clipped directly onto your metal welding project.
 Or if you’ve a specialist welding table top you can clip your clamp onto the metal surface you’re welding on.

 A cord connects your ground clamp to your MIG welder and through your MIG welder takes the electrical current back to earth.

 A good solid contact is needed or your electrical circuit will fail or an unstable arc produced.

 Look for a MIG welder with a quality ground clamp, made of good electrical conducting material.
 If your MIG welder has a poor ground clamp change it out.
 Put one on your MIG welder that is better.

-Whatever the type of clamp you use, make sure your ground clamp has a good connection and isn't affected by paint or other surface treatments on your project piece that could cause a poor electrical connection.
+Whatever the type of clamp you use, make sure your ground clamp has a good connection.
+And that it isn't affected by paint or other surface treatments on your project piece that could cause a poor electrical connection.

 If you’re unable to connect it to the project piece itself, connect your ground clamp as close as you can to the project your welding.
 The further away your ground clamp is the more likely something will reduce electrical conductivity.

 And lastly look for a cord length on your ground clamp that fits in with the distance away from your MIG welder you need to comfortably weld.